SC-TPP/LGBF/README.md

     >Concatenated Code and Period to create relationships to Scottish Averages and Scottish Values.
 - Key_CodePeriodFamilyGroup
     >Concatenated Code, Period and Family Group to create a relationship to Family Averages.
-- GSS Code
 - Local_Authority
 - Code
-    >Corrected to be A-Z sortable.
 - Period
 - Real_Value
 - Real_Numerator